deepaksood619/deepaksood619.github.io/docs/psychology/soft-skills/disagreement-feedback.md

 Instead of simply disagreeing and leaving it at that, try to find a solution or compromise that addresses both your perspective and the feedback you received.
 This shows that you're willing to work together to find a resolution.

-Example: _“I understand that you might have expected more detail in the presentation.
+Example: _"I understand that you might have expected more detail in the presentation.
 For the next one, I’ll make sure I include more specific examples to support each point.
 I’d be happy to share an outline with you beforehand for review if that helps too.
 Would that better meet your expectations?"_

 #### Step 5: Grateful Conclusion